mhannum72/mylunch/README.md

 * An even easier project: the 'no meal' text

-* An easier project: captions for photos
+* An easier project: captions for photos!
+This would be hella simple, and hella-fun.
+I would just add a caption field to the picinfo structure I have ..

 * Maybe give users the option of 'publishing' or 'unpublishing'.
   - Published meals will be available for others to view.
 People who are